-Bookmarking websites of importance to you is a great way to keep track of them.
-Almost all web browsers allow this feature.
-Google Chrome, for example, provides a simple manner in which you can add, delete as well as rename your bookmark.
 Now, the most obvious answer to the question ‘Where are bookmarks stored in Chrome’ is within the browser itself.
-Now, that is certainly true.
-However, most people seek the answer to where does Chrome store bookmarks on the PC?
+Now, that is undoubtedly true.
+However, most people seek the answer to where Chrome store bookmarks on the PC.

 Storing Chrome Bookmarks